travisdoor/bl/lib/bl/api/modules/fs/README.rst

 Result
 ------
-Content of the file and status :ref:`FSError`.
+Content of the file and status :ref:`Error`.
 Returned slice must be released by :ref:`slice_terminate` call in case there is no error reported.
 When error occured returned slice is zero initialized and should not be released.